gopherburrow/mux/README.md

 ![Gopher Burrow Logo](https://gitlab.com/gopherburrow/art/raw/master/gopherburrow.png)

 `gitlab.com/gopherburrow/mux` Implements an URL mutiplexing matcher and dispatcher.
-It receive a HTTP request, matches it against a pre-configured table and dispatch it to an `http.Handler`.
+It receives an HTTP request then it compares it with a pre-configured table and dispatch it to an `http.Handler`.

-It meant to be simple and small.
-And is made to fit perfectly in a web project (https://gitlab.com/gopherburrow/web) where a HTTP method and an absolute, complete and canonical URL is always requested and is enough to match a request and dispatch it to a Handler.
+It meant to be simple and small and is made to fit perfectly in a multitenancy web project, where only an HTTP method and an absolute, complete and canonical URL is needed to match a request and dispatch it to a Handler.

-For a general use mux, I recommend the amazing Gorilla Webkit Mux (https://github.com/gorilla/mux) that have much more advanced mutiplexing/routing/dispatch capabilities.
+For a general use mux, I recommend the amazing Gorilla Webkit Mux (https://github.com/gorilla/mux) that has much more advanced mutiplexing/routing/dispatch capabilities.
 Specifically, I do not use it in Riot Emergence because it is a bit overkill for my project needs.

 Features:
 * Complete URL matching using only a HTTP Method (`GET`, `POST`...) and a simple URL pattern;